UC Irvine Institute of Transportation Studies

 The UC Irvine Institute of Transportation Studies (ITS), is a University of California organized research unit with sister branches at UC Berkeley, UC Davis, and UCLA.
 ITS was established to foster research, education, and training in the field of transportation.
 UC Irvine ITS is located on the fourth floor of the Anteater Instruction and Research Building at University of California, Irvine's main Campus, and also houses the UC Irvine Transportation Science graduate studies program.

 A fundamental goal of the institute is the stimulation of interdisciplinary research on contemporary transportation issues.
 ITS research involves faculty and students from The Henry Samueli School of Engineering, the School of Social Sciences, the School of Social Ecology, the Paul Merage School of Business, the School of Law, and the Bren School of Information and Computer Science.
 The institute also hosts visiting scholars from the U.S. and abroad to facilitate cooperative research and information exchange, and sponsors conferences and colloquia to disseminate research results.

+Research

 Research at ITS covers a broad spectrum of transportation issues.
 Current funded research projects at Irvine focus upon: